 IR camera works with radiation emitted from object

-Thermal imagers are used in many areas of the science and technology - space astrophysicist, heating engineering, weather forecasting, military science and other.
-The main tasks which are solved with help of thermal imagers are:
+Thermal imagers are used in many areas of science and technology such as space astrophysics, heating engineering, weather forecasting, military science, and more.
+Primarily, thermal imagers aid in:

-Exploring of the thermal distribution - for example can be used for exploring of the weather from the space.
+Exploring thermal distribution.
+For example, it can be used for weather exploration from space.